The EU Adaption of Important Chapter 11 Provisions

 Recognition will be a matter of local law and different avenues may be open to establish this.
 For example, where a country has adopted the UN Model Law on Cross-Border Insolvency (the Model Law), this will enable recognition locally of a Chapter 11 case where the debtor has its COMI or an establishment in the United States.
 Where this is not the case (eg, because the debtor simply availed itself of the lower jurisdictional threshold) other avenues under domestic law may be possible.

 In the Netherlands, if a debtor has accessed the WHOA, recognition depends on whether the public version or the private version has been chosen.
 If the public version is chosen, a scheme that has been sanctioned by the court will be automatically recognised in other EU member states under the EIR.
 The private version, which is exempt from publication requirements, would not be automatically recognised under the EIR.
 However, other avenues to recognition such as under the EU Judgments Regulation or based on other national recognition procedures more generally can be explored.
 Similarly, in Germany, a restructuring plan that has been adopted in the public version of the proceedings will automatically be recognised in other EU member states under the EIR.
 The position in respect of recognition of the private version of the German restructuring plan by the court is similar to that of the WHOA.
+In France and Spain, a safeguard plan and a restructuring plan, respectively, that have been sanctioned should benefit from automatic recognition in other EU member states under the EIR.

 Who can initiate the process and what are the entry requirements?